 The shift to a single nationwide health system managed by Te Whatu Ora - Health New Zealand , in partnership with the Te Aka Whai Ora - Māori Health Authority and delivered locally will improve the quality and consistency of care for disabled people.

 A national coordinated network of healthcare professionals and providers will help ensure best practice care is available to all disabled communities, and that care does not vary depending on where you live.

-The Disability Strategy will remain a cornerstone of our health system, and will direct the Ministry of Health, Māori Health Authority and Health NZ in delivering improved health outcomes for disabled people.
+The Disability Strategy remains a cornerstone of our health system, and will direct the Manatū Hauora (Ministry of Health), Te Aka Whai Ora - Māori Health Authority and Te Whatu Ora - Health New Zealand in delivering improved health outcomes for disabled people.

 A wider range of primary and community care services will be available across New Zealand, developed to be more inclusive of disabled people.

 A stronger consumer voice in the design of local, community services and planning will give disabled people greater opportunities to help shape a system that better meets their needs and help them stay well in the community.

 The networking and integration of primary and community services will also make care more coordinated, minimising repetition, and ensuring carers have a better understanding of users’ needs.

 Te Whatu Ora - Health New Zealand will create ways to advocate nationally to ensure best practice and service design reflect the diverse interests and needs of disabled people across the system.